Doctor of Philosophy

 Twenty-five patients reported that they were having problems, of which eight (32%) were considered to actually have a significant issue.
 There were no patients who the surgeon felt had issues that were missed by the web-based follow-up (Chapter 3).
 Patients were satisfied with the web-based follow-up (29% extremely satisfied, 36.6% very satisfied, 20.4% somewhat satisfied).
 Forty-four percent of patients preferred the web-based method, 36% preferred the usual follow-up in person at the clinic, and 16% had no preference (Chapter 4).

 Conclusions: Web-based follow-up assessment is a feasible, clinically effective and cost saving means of tracking patient outcomes following total joint arthroplasy.

 Marsh, Jacquelyn, "Feasibility, Effectiveness, Costs and Patient Satisfaction Associated with a Web-based Follow-up Assessment Following Total Joint Arthroplasty" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 738.